hbrouwer/mesh-examples/expectation_comprehension/README.md

 The command `dssScores` allows one to do this.
 It takes two arguments: a set of atomic propositions, and the name or number of a sentence in the active set.
 The set `events` contains the atomic propositions for the present DSS space.
-Hence, type `dssScores events "beth left"` or `dssScores events 43`.
-Do you understand what is shown in the revelant rows and columns?
+Type `dssScores events "beth left"` or `dssScores events 43`.
+Do you understand what is shown in the relevant rows and columns?

 The command `dssInferences` makes exploring inferencing a little less overwhelming (but also less awesome!).
 In addition to a set of atomic